Lunar rover: IM-2 Athena Rovers

+TENACIOUS

+The Hakuto-R Mission 2 includes a 5 kg rover called "TENACIOUS", designed and manufactured in Luxembourg which will explore the area around the landing site, after being lowered to the lunar surface from the lander.
+Landing was expected in Mare Frigoris around 6 June 2025.
+The mission was scheduled to land on Thursday, 5 June, at 19:17 UTC, assuming the primary landing spot in the middle of Mare Frigoris was chosen.
+If ispace decided to use one of the three backup landing sites, those attempts would occur on different times.

+According to the live telemetry, it flipped over and died one minute before landing.

-Current missions
+Active missions

 Yutu-2

-The Chang'e 4 Chinese mission launched 7 December 2018, and landed and deployed the Yutu-2 rover on the far side of the Moon on 3 January 2019.
+The Chang'e 4 Chinese mission launched on 7 December 2018, and landed and deployed the Yutu-2 rover on the far side of the Moon on 3 January 2019.
 It is the first rover to operate on the Moon's far side.

 In December 2019, Yutu 2 broke the lunar longevity record, previously held by the Soviet Union's Lunokhod 1 rover, which operated on the lunar surface for eleven lunar days (321 Earth days) and traversed a total distance of 10.54 km.

 In February 2020, Chinese astronomers reported, for the first time, a high-resolution image of a lunar ejecta sequence, and, as well, direct analysis of its internal architecture.
 These were based on observations made by the Lunar Penetrating Radar (LPR) on board the Yutu-2 rover while studying the far side of the Moon.

+Data from its two-channel ground penetrating radar (GPR) has been used by scientists to put together an image of multiple layers beneath the surface of the far side of the Moon up to a depth of 300 meters.

+Yutu-2 is currently operational and is the longest-lived lunar rover to date.